matthewdeanmartin/jiggle_version/README.md

     jiggle_library here
     # find, bump & update version strings in source code

 An opinionated library has an opinion about the right way to do it.
-That said, if the library can discover existing conventions, it should discover them and used them.
+That said, if the library can discover existing conventions, it should discover them and use them.

 The following contraints enable "drop in and go"